Aliman00/tekaohswg.github.io/new.md

 With your VM still selected, click the big green arrow that says `Start`.
 The VM will boot and bring you to Linux Mint's desktop.
 Double click the `Install Linux Mint` icon to begin the installation.

-The default keyboard layout is fine, so press `Continue`.
+The default language and keyboard layout are fine, so press `Continue` twice.

-On the next page, select both checkboxes and click `Continue`.
+On the next page, select the checkbox to install extra stuff and click `Continue`.

-On the next page, the default selection should be `Erase disk and install Xubuntu`.
+On the next page, the default selection should be `Erase disk and install Linux Mint`.
 This is good, so click `Install Now`.
 A confirmation window will appear, so click `Continue`.

 The `Where are you` screen will try to guess at where you are.
 If it's wrong, make a new selection manually.
 This is for localization settings, time zone, etc. When you're ready, click `Continue`.